rcardin/rcardin.github.io/_posts/2017-06-10-machine-learning-a-gentle-introduction.markdown

 tags:
     - machine-learning
     - ai
-summary: "Looking at the last Google and Apple conventions it was clear to all: if in the past years the main buzz words in the information technology field were IoT and Big Data, the catch'em all word of this year is without any doubts Machine Learning.
+summary: "Looking at the last Google and Apple conventions it was clear to all: if in the past years the main buzzwords in the information technology field were IoT and Big Data, the catch'em all word of this year is without any doubts Machine Learning.
 What does this word exactly means?
 Are we talking about artificial intelligence?
-Somebody is trying to build Skynet to ruin the world?
-Machine will steal my job in the future?
+Somebody is trying to build a Skynet to ruin the world?
+Machines will steal my job in the future?
 Know your enemy, they said.
 So let's try to understand what Machine Learning really means."
 social-share: true
 social-title: "Machine Learning: A gentle introduction"
 social-tags: "machinelearning, ArtificialIntelligence"
 math: true
 ---

-Looking at the last Google and Apple conventions it was clear to all: if in the past years the main buzz words in the information technology field were _IoT_ and _Big Data_, the _catch'em all_ word  of this year is without any doubts _Machine Learning_.
+Looking at the last Google and Apple conventions it was clear to all: if in the past years the main buzzwords in the information technology field were _IoT_ and _Big Data_, the _catch'em all_ word  of this year is without any doubts _Machine Learning_.
 What does this word exactly means?
 Are we talking about artificial intelligence?
-Somebody is trying to build Skynet to ruin the world?
-Machine will steal my job in the future?
+Somebody is trying to build a Skynet to ruin the world?
+Machines will steal my job in the future?
 "Know your enemy", they said.
 So let's try to understand what Machine Learning really means.

 ![I am your friendly metal neighbour!!!](/assets/2017-06-10/skynet.jpg)